-Rent Stratification is the methodology to structure base rents to maximize rental revenue to a property.
-The tools found in CHFA's Rent Stratification workbook will provide each owner the ability to forecast a property's long term financial sustainability.
-Stratifying rent is vital to the sustainability of the State Sponsored Housing Portfolio (SSHP), as there are no additional operating subsidies built into the program.
+Rent Stratification is the methodology for structuring base rents to maximize a property's rental revenue.
+The tools found in CHFA's Rent Stratification workbook will provide each owner with the ability to forecast a property's long-term financial sustainability.
+Stratifying rent can be vital to the sustainability of the State Sponsored Housing Portfolio (SSHP), whether there are operating subsidies built into the program or not.

-Pursuant to the Connecticut General Statute Section 8-119kk-1, "base rent is the minimum rental or carrying charge determined by the Commissioner to be necessary for the operation, upkeep and long-term maintenance and capital replacement reserves of a housing development".
+Under the Connecticut General Statute Section 8-119kk-1, "base rent is the minimum rental or carrying charge determined by the Commissioner to be necessary for the operation, upkeep, and long- term maintenance and capital replacement reserves of a housing development".
 Rent Stratification is a program where owners can comply with the Statute, without economic displacement of the current residents.